ecoezer/PodbiPizza/README.md

-# byAliundMesut 🚕
+# PodbiPizza

-A modern food delivery website for byAliundMesut with WhatsApp ordering and email notifications.
+A modern food delivery website for PodbiPizza with WhatsApp ordering and email notifications.

 ## Features